 Exchange of Security

-If a homeowner owns other property free and clear, the bank might agree to swap the security for the mortgage from the underwater home to the home without a mortgage.
+This works only if a homeowner owns other property free and clear.
+The bank might agree to swap the security for the mortgage from the underwater home to the home without a mortgage.
 By switching out the security for the loan, the homeowner might be able to sell the underwater home at a reasonable price without a loan in place.
 The homeowner then can use the proceeds from that sale to pay down as much of the mortgage as possible.
 This is an appealing option if the debt that remains is less than the value of the property that previously was owned outright.